gswliang/resume/README.md

 Welcome!
-This is Grace's Curriculum Vitae, done by react with css.
+This is Grace's Resume, done by react with css.